-The name=my-web-port endpoint argument makes twistd adopt the file descriptor inherited from systemd named my-web-port.
+The index=0 endpoint argument makes twistd adopt the first file descriptor inherited from systemd.

 Socket activation is also technically possible with other socket families and types, but Twisted currently only accepts IPv4 and IPv6 TCP sockets.
 See Limitations and Known Issues below.